In today’s video, I’m going to be discussing how to make your rap songs more entertaining.

 If you want to give storytelling a try, be sure to check out my article on how to write a song using storyboards.

 3 Alternate Perspectives

 I already hinted at this earlier with J.Cole but you don’t have to write every song from your perspective.
-Try to put yourself in someone’s shoes and imagine what it’s like being them.
+Try to put yourself in someone else’s shoes and imagine what it’s like being them.
 In J.Cole’s song, he raps from a young male perspective and also a young female perspective.
 Switching perspectives is like switching camera angles in a movie or TV show.
 And as the songwriter, you’re the director so have fun with it!

-As an entertainer, you are an outlet for people to escape at the end of a crappy day or stressful week.
+As an entertainer, you are an outlet for people to escape at the end of a boring day or stressful week.
 Try to keep in mind what other people are going through and create a song that lifts their burdens for a moment or makes them forget about all that is wrong in their world.
 And don’t be afraid to try and make people laugh in your songs.
 Every song doesn’t have to be so serious.
 Some songs can be all about having fun!